Nunes memo: Democrats

 Jerry Nadler of New York, the ranking member of the House Judiciary Committee, issued a six-page analysis rebutting the memo's legal basis and accusing Republican House members of being part of "an organized effort to obstruct" Mueller's investigation.
-Nadler, who reviewed the classified material used to obtain the FISA warrant, called the memo "deliberately misleading and deeply wrong on the law."
-He argued the FISA Court had probable cause to believe Page was acting as "an agent of a foreign power."
+Nadler, who reviewed the classified material used to obtain the FISA warrant, called the memo "deliberately misleading and deeply wrong on the law".
+He argued the FISA Court had probable cause to believe Page was acting as "an agent of a foreign power".

 Adam Schiff has stated that the "Nunes memo is designed to ... ["put the government on trial"] by furthering a conspiracy theory that a cabal of senior officials within the FBI and the Justice Department were so tainted by bias against President Donald Trump that they irredeemably poisoned the investigation."

 Rebuttal memo

 Democrats on the House Intelligence Committee drafted a classified ten-page rebuttal memo on January 24.
 However, when the committee voted along partisan lines to release the Nunes memo, it also voted not to release the Democratic memo.
 On February 5 the committee voted unanimously to release the Democrat's minority memo, subject to Trump's approval.
 On February 9, Trump declined to release the rebuttal memo, with the White House suggesting sensitive sections be removed before the memo is made public.
-McGahn stated this was because of its "numerous properly classified and especially sensitive passages."
+McGahn stated this was because of its "numerous properly classified and especially sensitive passages".
 After redactions in consultation with the FBI, the Democratic memo, titled Correcting the Record -- The Russia Investigation, was released on February 24.
 This rebuttal memo has also been referred to as the Schiff memo after Adam Schiff.

+Subsequent government evaluations

+Subsequent government investigations produced mixed assessments of both memos.
+In December 2019, Inspector General Michael Horowitz found 17 "significant errors or omissions" in the FISA applications.
+Lawfare noted that the IG report "validated aspects of the Nunes memo and contradicted Schiff," while the Washington Post fact-check observed that the Democratic memo had asserted the FBI did not "omit material information," but the IG report found 17 significant errors or omissions.
+However, the IG did not find evidence that political bias motivated the investigation's opening or the decision to seek FISA warrants.

+Lawfare characterized the overall assessments as "complicated": the Nunes memo "turns out to have been correct on important points" and the IG "sustained many of the specific facts Nunes asserted," but its "animating principle", that the FISA warrant was part of a politically motivated effort by the FBI to spy on Trump, was not substantiated.
+Conversely, Lawfare noted that the Schiff memo "turned out to be wrong on a lot of points," but on the central question of whether the warrants were politically motivated, Schiff was "arguing (using a lot of bad facts) for what still turns out to be the truth" that it was not so motivated.

+Special Counsel Robert Mueller completed his investigation in March 2019 and was not fired; Deputy Attorney General Rod Rosenstein served until May 2019.